Skip to main content

 The Simple Way

-// Client: pay automatically
+// Client: pay for API requests automatically

-var x402Client = new X402Client(httpClient, web3, privateKey);
+var x402Client = new X402HttpClient(httpClient, privateKey, options);

 var response = await x402Client.GetAsync("https://api.example.com/premium/content");